xpierroz/EZKey/README.md

 ### Features

-- EZKey is FUD (fully undetectable)
+- FUD (fully undetectable)
-- EZKey encrypts the data to int
+- Encrypting the data
-- EZKey sends the data to your Discord Webhook
+- Sending the data to your Discord Webhook
-- EZKey is easy to use

-### How to use<
+### How to use

 - Download this repository and extract it.
 - Start client.py and create the payload